 As my own human being with a soul and a brain, I aspire to redefine the conversation about appropriation in a way that will help us solve problems, and will not hurt the innocent.
 Please hear me out.

-An important note: I am merely human, and I am not in the position to judge anybody or speak for anybody.
-I only speak for myself, always.
-It is a tragic fucking mess.
-On both sides of everything, some people are trying their best to spread the love, some are assholes, some are seeking solutions, some are seeking followers, some are hurting so much they don’t care, some have enough strength to be kind, some don’t, and everybody feels something important and wants to be heard and understood.
+An important note: On both sides of everything, some people are trying their best to spread the love, some are assholes, some are seeking solutions, some are seeking followers, some are hurting so much they don’t care, some have enough strength to be kind, some don’t, and everybody feels something important and wants to be heard and understood.

 I am not coming from the place of useless theory or wishful thinking, and I don’t have an ivory tower to sit in.
 I have personally experienced violence, abuse, profiling, ethnicity-based mockery, and other ugly things that I wouldn’t wish on anybody.
 From all that, I learnt kindness, understanding, and respecting any emotion that is happening – because if the emotion is there, there is something that caused it to happen, and it is not going to go away until that something is addressed – internally, externally, or both.
 What’s wishful thinking is pretending that it’s just going to be tucked in or tamed.
 It won’t.
 It is our nature to resist any threats to our identity.
 We all do it.
 We defend our soul the best way we know.